avivbeeri/node-restroute/README.md

     //Use them in a server
     http.createServer(router.go).listen(8080);

+Navigate to:

-By navigating to http://localhost:8080 in your browser, you should see "Hello World" and if you navigate to http://localhost:8080/something you will recieve "something".
-But, attempting to navigate to http://localhost:8080/something/else results in "404" because of RestRoute's strict pattern matching.
+ * http://localhost:8080,, you should see "Hello World".
+ * http://localhost:8080/something, you will recieve "something".
+ * But, http://localhost:8080/something/else results in "404" because of RestRoute's strict pattern matching.
 You could change this using the pattern `/:echo*` or `/:echo/*` depending on your needs.